Introduction to Types of LAN

 - It is used in wired local area networks.

-- Whenever a packet is transmitted, if there is already a data packet in the queue the sender has to wait.
+- Whenever a packet is transmitted, the sender has to wait if there is already a data packet in the queue.
 After that, all the devices on the network check that packet to see if they are the recipients of that packet.
-The packet is then received by the actual recipient.
+The actual recipient then receives the packet.

 2. Token Ring